 If you have iron deficiency anemia, it can create a few roadblocks when you’re shopping for life insurance.
-While most cases of anemia are temporary and aren’t serious, in some cases this condition can be a sign of a very major health problem.
+While most cases of anemia are temporary and aren’t severe, in some cases, this condition can be a sign of a preeminent health problem.

 To learn more about how your condition will impact your insurance rating plus determine the best way to apply, we’ve created this article to help guide you through the process.

-Hopefully, this article will answer any questions that you have about getting life insurance coverage.
+Hopefully, this article will answer any questions about getting life insurance coverage.
 If not, feel free to contact our agents at any point to answer those questions.

 Life Insurance Underwriting for Iron Deficiency Anemia